-Are you looking for the most rugged phone in 2023 with a reasonable budget?
-Our robust list of drop, shock, and waterproof phones will help make your buying decision a little easier.
+Are you looking for the most rugged phone in 2024 with a reasonable budget?
+Our robust list of drop, shock, and waterproof phones will help make buying decisions easier.

 If you work in a job that requires reliability and durability, like construction, public service, or outdoor activities, you may want to consider a rugged phone.

 Rugged smartphones are built to withstand the harshest conditions for an extended duration.
 But which phone to choose?
 Let’s get the answer.

 Rugged phones differ from smartphones because they can survive in various conditions and environments.
 Ultimately, the average smartphone remains a vulnerable tool.
 It might survive getting caught in a light shower or dropped on a carpeted floor, but it doesn’t take much to crack your screen or damage your favourite phone.
 This is where rugged phones come into play.